microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 - Deploy and configure the MedTech service via Azure portal
 - Deploy and configure additional Azure services required for the MedTech service
 - Connect the MedTech service to FHIR service
-- Create a map for incoming device data through to FHIR
+- Import a data mapping file for transforming incoming device data into FHIR
 - Inspect medical IoT data flow

 ## Prerequisites